-- Disability: All clients in this group will have a diagnosed mental illness or a learning disability.
-Therefore, there may be a period of initial deterioration during the transitional periods.
+Disability: All clients in this group will have a diagnosed mental illness or a learning disability.
+Therefore, there may be a period of initial deterioration.
 However, clients will be supported throughout the process, with the aim that they will be able to move away from dependence on adult social care and are empowered to take increased control of their lives, where appropriate.

-Regular monitoring will take place on a case-by-case basis. - Race: 77% of this client group identify as coming from Black, Asian and Minority Ethnic groups.
-Therefore, the impact of the changes proposed will impact on those from Black, Asian and Minority Ethnic backgrounds considerably more than those from White British backgrounds.
-However, the aim of the proposal is to empower clients, providing them with more choice and control therefore, it is suggested, that in the long term the impact of this proposal will be positive.
-Regular monitoring will take place on a case-by-case basis.
+Race: 77% of this client group identify as Black, Asian and any other ethnic minority group.
+Therefore, the impact of the changes proposed will impact on those from Black, Asian and minority ethnic backgrounds considerably more than those from White British backgrounds.
+However, the aim of the proposal is to empower clients, providing them with more choice and control - therefore, it is suggested, that in the long term the impact of this proposal will be positive.